dangeles/dangeles.github.io/about.md

 <img id="photo of David" src="https://dangeles.github.io/images/main.jpg" width="400">
 </center>

 Hi!
-I am a computational biologist specializing in applying artificial intelligence methods to biological data, with a special emphasis on transcriptomics.I obtained my Ph.D. in [Biochemistry and Molecular Biophysics](http://www.cce.caltech.edu/content/biochemistry-and-molecular-biophysics) at the California Institute of Technology, where I did my graduate work with [Paul Sternberg](http://wormlab.caltech.edu/LabMembers/Paul) figuring out how to use transcriptomes as phenotypes for genetic analysis in *C. elegans*.
+I am a computational biologist specializing in applying artificial intelligence methods to biological data, with a special emphasis on transcriptomics.
+I obtained my Ph.D. in [Biochemistry and Molecular Biophysics](https://www.cce.caltech.edu/graduate/graduate-biochemistry-and-molecular-biophysics) at the California Institute of Technology, where I did my graduate work with [Paul Sternberg](http://wormlab.caltech.edu/LabMembers/Paul) figuring out how to use transcriptomes as phenotypes for genetic analysis in *C. elegans*.
 Next,